-Unfortunately cancelled by the development of Covid
+Unfortunately cancelled due to the development of Covid

 Defend Against Modern Targeted Attacks (DAMTA) A tailored training for your security team by Outflank in cooperation with Cqure.